Evoken

 Evoken is an American funeral doom band from Lyndhurst, New Jersey.
-They are one of the earliest U.S. death-doom bands that are still active today, along with Novembers Doom and Rigor Sardonicous.
+They are one of the earliest U.S. death-doom bands still active today, along with Novembers Doom and Rigor Sardonicous.

 History

 Founding years

-The band was founded by guitarist Nick Orlando under the name Funereus in April 1992.
+Guitarist Nick Orlando founded the band as Funereus in April 1992.
 The original line-up consisted of Rob (bass/vocals), Nick (guitar), Phil (guitar) and Vince (drums).
-They recorded a rehearsal demo in 1992, which would be the only release under the Funereus name.
-After briefly changing their name to Asmodeus the following year, the band eventually decided upon the name Evoken in 1994 after several line-up changes.
-The name was taken from the Thergothon song found on the Fhtagn nagh Yog-Sothoth demo.
+They recorded a rehearsal demo in 1992, the only release under the Funereus name.
+After changing their name to Asmodeus the following year, the band decided on Evoken in 1994 after several line-up changes.
+The name was taken from a Thergothon song from the Fhtagn nagh Yog-Sothoth demo.

 Reaching mainstream

 In 2003, Evoken headlined the Dutch Doomsday Festival during a brief European tour of the Netherlands, Belgium and the UK.

 Evoken left Avantgarde Music of Italy after releasing two albums with the label and signed to Sweden's I Hate Records in January 2007.

 Evoken returned to tour Europe in 2009, and again in 2011 for Roadburn Festival in the Netherlands.
-The following year they signed to Canada's Profound Lore Records and performed on the inaugural Decibel Magazine tour in Baltimore, Philadelphia, and New York City.
-2012 saw the release of their fifth full-length album Atra Mors, which was Profound Lore's 100th release.
+The following year, they signed to Canada's Profound Lore Records and performed on the inaugural Decibel Magazine tour in Baltimore, Philadelphia, and New York City.
+Their fifth full-length album, Atra Mors, which was Profound Lore's 100th release, came out in 2012.